-I have written a lot about books over the last few months and Mia now has a great selection of different books that we enjoy reading on a regular basis.
-It’s really important to us that Mia enjoys books as both Mario and I were big readers when we were younger and I still loving getting stuck into a good book when I get the chance too!
+I have written a lot about books over the last few months and the girls now have a great selection of different books that we enjoy reading on a regular basis.
+It’s really important to us that both Mia and Lottie enjoys books as Mario and I were big readers when we were younger and I still loving getting stuck into a good book when I get the chance too!
 My favourite books as a child have to be Roald Dahl and Enid Blyton books as I could just get lost in them for hours and then as I got a bit older and hit my teenage years, I loved reading all of the Harry Potters (they are still on my list to re-read now I’m older!).
-I can’t wait for Mia to get a little older so we can read the same books we enjoyed as children, to her each bedtime.
+I can’t wait for them both to get a little older so we can read the same books we enjoyed as children, to them each bedtime.
 It will be something we can all enjoy together and will be a really special thing to do.

 I also like giving books as gifts as I think most children I know love a good book.
 It’s something you can enjoy doing as a family and can involve everyone.
 It’s really important for children to enjoy books, not only to focus and expand their brains but also for them to really get lost in their imaginations!
 Brit Mums have recently teamed up with Penguin Random House to challenge bloggers to come up with their favourite children’s books and which ones they plan on passing onto their children.
 We were sent a lovely parcel of 3 books and challenged to wrap them up for a child.
 So onto the Christmas Present Challenge!

-Firstly for the Christmas Present Challenge, we were sent ‘The Dinosaur That Pooped Christmas’ by Tom Fletcher and Dougie Poynter.
+Firstly for the Christmas Present Challenge, we were sent ‘The Dinosaur That Pooped Christmas‘ by Tom Fletcher and Dougie Poynter.
 Now I have heard about this book and it was on my list for Mia’s Christmas presents so I was so excited when we were sent a copy!
 It a really funny story about a little boy who wants everything for Christmas, he gets a dinosaur that eats everything instead and what goes in must come out!
 A great story for any dinosaur fan!
-It will be going into Mia’s Christmas Eve Box ready to read at bedtime and I’m really looking forward to her seeing it!
+This went straight into Mia’s Christmas Eve box!

 Secondly for the Christmas Present Challenge, we were sent ‘Max and Bird‘ by Ed Vere, a lovely eye-catching story about an adventurous kitten called Max.
 He befriends Bird and they become an unlikely pairing as Max wants to be friends with Bird but also would quite like to chase and eat Bird?!
 A lovely story about friendship and relationships, we will be wrapping this one up for Mia to open on Christmas morning!